cdepage/zerodep/packages/format/format.currency/README.md

 - See the [ICU Rounding Modes](https://unicode-org.github.io/icu/userguide/format_parse/numbers/rounding-modes.html) page for a full explanation of the other settings

 ### Examples

+All examples assume ESM or CJS packages.
+If using a UMD package remember to prefix with the **zd** namespace, e.g. `zd.formatCurrency(...)`.

 **Using Default Configuration Options**